rks101/eglinux/README.md

 Some examples of file permissions are listed below.

 ```
--rwx------ : regular file, (700), only owner can read, write, execute this file.
+-rwx------ : regular file, (700), only the owner can read, write, and execute this file.
--rw-r--r-- : regular file, (544), anyone can read, only owner can modify or delete.
+-rw-r--r-- : regular file, (544), anyone can read, only the owner can modify or delete.
-drwxr-xr-x : directory, (755), owner can read, write and access directory, group and other users can read contents and access it, cd is allowed
+drwxr-xr-x : directory, (755), owner can read, write, and accessthe  directory, group and other users can read the contents and access it, cd is allowed
--rwxr-xr-x : regular file, (755), only owner can modify or delete, however, anyone can read or execute it
+-rwxr-xr-x : regular file, (755), only the owner can modify or delete; however, anyone can read or execute it
 ```

-Using chmod you can modify file permissions.
+Using chmod, you can modify file permissions.
 You can grant (+) or revoke (-) for one or more users.
 Grant r or w or x permission using +r or +w or +x
 Revoke r or w or x permission using -r or -w or -x
-Before + or -, specify groups without space.
+Before + or -, specify groups without a space.

 chmod +x : grant execute permission to all
-chmod g+w : grant write permission to same group users
+chmod g+w : grant write permission to the same group of users
 chmod go+r : grant read permission to group and other users, NOTE: Do not use numeric perms as we do not know other perms
-chmod 777 : grant rwx to owner, group, and non-group users, NOTE: Be very careful why such permission mode is being set
+chmod 777 : grant rwx to owner, group, and non-group users.
+NOTE: Be very careful about why such a permission mode is being set
-chmod 744 : grant rwx to user and read to group and others
+chmod 744 : grant rwx to the user, read to the group, and others

 Recall /bin/sh is a shell.